arviman/paidy-forexi-mti/forex-mtl/readme.md

 * RateService (reads the rates from the shared memory and returns to our API)
 * SharedState (a map that contains the latest set of forex rates)

-### How to run
+### How to build and run

-Pull the code to your local.
-Use `sbt compile` to compile.
+Pull the code to your local machine where you have the OneFrameAPI docker image running (or exposed through a network).
+Have SBT 1.5 or above installed in your local.

-Use `sbt test` to run unit tests
+(optional) Change the application.conf's host to point to the One Frame API if needed.

-Run the docker image of paidy-one-frame service using `docker run -p 8080:8080 paidyinc/one-frame` Use `sbt run` to run the project.
+Run the docker image of paidy-one-frame service using `docker run -p 8080:8080 paidyinc/one-frame`

+Use `sbt test` to run unit tests.
+Use `sbt run` to run the project.
 This will start the server on port 8081.
-You can make a GET request to http://0.0.0.0:8081/rates?from=GBP&to=SGD to fetch the rate.
+To test the proxy service is running, you can make a GET request to http://0.0.0.0:8081/rates?from=GBP&to=SGD to fetch the rate.

 **Ambiguities** - if external API is down, what do we do with the result?
 Do we return the stale (> 5 min) results?
 Do we return not found?
 Perhaps it makes more sense to send the forex rate with the timestamp so we delegate this choice to the consumer.